oddblaster/BetterSpeak/README.md

 # BetterSpeak
-Facial and Sound Analysis of Human Speech and Audio Format
+Facial and Sound Analysis of Human Speech and Audio for Presentation Analysis